dominikgaller/ttd-at-dcamp-december-2024/README.md

 # TDD Demo

-This project contains a simple demo to explain the core concepts of Test Driven Development (TDD).
+This project provides a basic FizzBuzz demonstration to illustrate the core principles of Test-Driven Development (TDD).
+While experienced developers may find TDD unnecessary for such a trivial problem, opting instead for a straightforward implementation after defining test cases, the example remains valuable.

+TDD is most effective when addressing complex business logic or intricate algorithms.

+FizzBuzz, while simple, serves as an effective pedagogical tool, allowing for focused attention on TDD methodology.
+This methodology is crucial for robust software engineering, even if it initially appears to separate the creative exploration phase from the formal engineering process.

+Before proceeding, it is important to remember Edsger W. Dijkstra's words regarding software testing:

+> “Program testing can be used to show the presence of bugs, but never to show their absence!”
+> </br> ― Edsger W. Dijkstra

 The core concepts are

 1. **Production Code Driven by Tests**
 You should only write production code in direct response to a failing test.
 No production code should exist without a